NuMCMCTools/NuMCMCTools/README.md

 ### Constraints

 Optionally, file can contain 1D or 2D constraints to be applied by default to the plots when the `constraints` object input to `add_plot` function is set to `None`.
 For this, there needs to be a `TDirectoryFile` object named `constraints`.
 Each constraint object inside that directory can be either `TGraph2D` or `THnD`.
-The object must have a name in a format:
+Additionally, a `TList` named `container_names` needs to be attached, with a detailed metadata for each external constraint.
+The `TNamed` entry inside of `TList` must be in a format:

-1. unique name
+1. Name: unique name that matches `TNamed` inside of `TList`
-2. parameter names separated by colon, e.g. `sin^2(2Theta13):abs(Deltam2_32)`
+2. Title: parameter names separated by colon, e.g. `sin^2(2Theta13):abs(Deltam2_32)`
-3. Optional string "NO" for constraint only applied to Normal Mass Ordering, IO for the Inverted mass ordering, or none for a constraint applied across both Mass Orderings.
+3. Title: Optional string "NO" for constraint only applied to Normal Mass Ordering, IO for the Inverted mass ordering, or none for a constraint applied across both Mass Orderings.
-4. 1 if the constraint should be applied automatically, or 0 if not.
+4. Title: 1 if the constraint should be applied automatically, or 0 if not.

 Example:
-1. `DayaBay2D_2024_IO:sin^2(2Theta13):abs(Deltam2_32):IO:1` for a 2D constraint automatically applied in the Inverted Mass Ordering
+1. `DayaBay2D_2024_IO` `sin^2(2Theta13):abs(Deltam2_32):IO:1` for a 2D constraint automatically applied in the Inverted Mass Ordering
-1. `some_constraint_from_theory:sin^2(2Theta13):sin^2(Theta23):1` for a 2D constraint automatically applied across both mass orderings.
+2. `some_constraint_from_theory` `sin^2(2Theta13):sin^2(Theta23):1` for a 2D constraint automatically applied across both mass orderings.

+The unique names in the `TList` must match the name of the `THnD` or `TGraph2D` inside of the `constraints` `TDirectory`.
+Example provided in `examples/testchaindata.root`

 ### Other